 10. Prague Jewish Quarter

 Also known as Josefov, Prague’s Jewish Quarter is one of the most interesting and historic parts of the city.
-The Jewish people of Prague have seen their fair share of horror over the last 1,000 years but amazingly managed to persevere through it all.
+The Jewish population of Prague have seen their fair share of horror over the last 1,000 years, but managed to persevere through it all.

 A symbol of their longstanding traditions is the Altneuschul.
-If you can believe it, this is Europe’s oldest active Synagogue!
-Make sure to take a walk by here and also visit the Pinkas Synagogue and Holocaust Memorial.
+If you can believe it, this is Europe’s oldest active Synagogue.
+Make sure to visit the Jewish museum, Pinkas Synagogue, and Holocaust Memorial.

-In Prague, you can take a bath in a full tub of beer at the Original Beer Spa!
-This unique spa session will have you soaking in a tub of warm water full of hops, yeast, and herbs.
+A bath full of beer?
+That’s right!
+In Prague, you can soak in a full tub of beer at the Original Beer Spa.
+This special spa session will have you in warm water full of hops, yeast, and herbs.

-What makes it even better is that you’ll have a beer tap next to the tub with unlimited beer.
-Yes, you heard that right.
+What makes it even better is that you’ll have a beer tap next to the tub with unlimited drinks.
 This is not only one of the best things to do in Prague, but easily the most unique spa experience we’ve ever had.

 12. Hang Out at the Beer Gardens